Whitening: 5 Things to Know About Getting a Brighter Smile

 and usually requires only one office visit.
 The dentist will apply either a protective gel to your gums or a rubber shield to protect your gums.
 Bleach is then applied to the teeth.

 Peroxide-containing whiteners actually bleach the tooth enamel.
 They typically come in a gel and are placed in a tray that fits on your teeth.
 You may also use a whitening strip that sticks to your teeth.
 The concentration of the bleaching agent is lower than what your dentist would use in the office.
+If you are thinking about using an over-the-counter bleaching kit, discuss options with your dentist and look for one with the ADA Seal of Acceptance.
+That means it has been tested to be safe and effective for teeth whitening.
+Get a list of all ADA-Accepted at-home bleaching products.

 Are There Any Side Effects from Teeth Whitening?